 Commerce will consider the applicant's experience in financing, developing, owning, managing, and operating publicly-assisted properties in compliance with state and federal obligations and requirements.
-Commerce will also consider performance managing previous HOME or HTF projects, including compliance with on-going POA requirements.
+Commerce will also consider performance managing previous federally-assisted projects, including compliance with on-going requirements, the level of services proposed for the project, and the capacity of the service provider.

 - 1. Demonstrate and document organizational capacity to coordinate and fulfill programmatic requirements during the construction phase.
 Reference the Management Plan submitted with this application as applicable. - 2.
 Document the applicant's experience in meeting timely obligation of funds and completing activities in a timely manner in coordination with other federally-sourced funds. - 3.
-Describe any contracted services necessary to carry out the project, such as grant administration, project management, etc. - 4.
+Describe any contracted services necessary to carry out the project, such as supportive services, administration and/or project management.
+Reference the Supportive Services Plan submitted with this application as applicable and provide a copy of the written agreement for supportive services. - 4.
 After construction, the recipient has ongoing responsibilities during the POA.
-Describe and document the capacity and experience of all professionals that will be assigned to manage, operate, and meet regulatory period-of-affordability requirements of the proposed rental housing.
-Those requirements include but are not limited to annual rental re-certifications, periodic on-site monitoring, property management, and requests for rent increases.
+Describe and document the capacity and experience of all professionals that will be assigned to manage, operate, and meet regulatory period-of-affordability requirements of the proposed HOME-ARP assisted housing.
+Those requirements include but are not limited to annual rental recertifications, periodic on-site monitoring, property management, and requests for rent increases.
 Reference the Management Plan submitted with this application as applicable.